terrapower/armi/doc/user/grids.rst

        B
        C

-Figure 4 below is a quick plot of the above, corners up version of the two-ring lattice map
+The figure below is a quick plot of the above, corners up version of the two-ring lattice map

 .. figure:: /.static/lattice_map_two_ring_hex_corners_up.png
     :align: center

-    Figure 4: Two-ring, third-core, corners-up hexagonal lattice map.
+    Two-ring, third-core, corners-up hexagonal lattice map.

 Notice that the two ASCII maps above have three items specified: ``A``, ``B``, and ``C``.
 The center hex is ``C`` and the others represent the first ring.
 The full core map shown has seven elements, the center plus six hexagons in the